pebblecode/pebblecode.github.io/work/case-studies/az-overview.md

 method3-summary: While streamlining the testing and hiring processes, we helped develop seven different internal tools to increase efficiency and create a sustainable process.

 # Quote
-quote1: From the minute we started our Hack Day I knew this was going to be amazing and exciting experience and I was right.
+quote1: From the minute we started our Hack Day I knew this was going to be an amazing and exciting experience, and I was right.
 quote1-author: Kris Nayak, Head of Innovation, AstraZeneca